JohnNilsson/johnnilsson.github.io/_posts/2010-09-26-xbmc-on-zotac-zbox-hd-id11.markdown

 ## Configuring Audio

 The most frustrating thing about this whole experience has been getting the HDMI audio to work.
-Scanning the web for help gives lots of usless advice that mostly doesn't work, and almost never provide any rationale for suggestions.
+Scanning the web for help gives lots of usless advice that mostly doesn't work, and almost never provide any rationale for the suggestions.

 To actually pipe sound through the HDMI-interface you need the GPU up and running.
 Apparently audio and video has to be mixed in some funny way involving the NVidia drivers.
 So make sure the nvidia drivers are 190+ (I'm running 260 something now) and that the xorg server is running when testing stuff.